peterjc/thapbi-pict/docs/custom_database/build_db.rst

 part of *Achlya rodrigueziana*.
 Also, *Pythium ultimum* is now a basionym for *Globisporangium ultimum*.

-It might be better to update the *Pythium litoralis* and *Pythium oedichilum* entries in the curated FASTA file to say *Phytopythium*?
-Or, depending on your motivation, just leave their species assignments as is.
+It might be better to update the *Pythium oedichilum* entries in the curated TSV and FASTA file to say *Phytopythium*?
+Or, depending on your motivation, just leave the species assignments as is.

 Taxonomy is fluid, so if using any single authority, make sure to document which version (e.g. month and year for the NCBI taxonomy).